selwynreu/SQL-Project1/starting_with_questions.md

 SQL Queries:

--- To clean up the data, we'll re-categorize the product categories to more general categories
+-- To clean up the data, we'll re-categorize the product categories to more general categories and remove the ones that are uncertain since some subcategories exist in multiple general categories

+-- In the CASE WHEN statement, I used the UPPER function to make sure the data catches as much as possible since it is case-sensitive

 -- Removed the values where the total number of ordered quantity is 0

 -- After, I found the rank per category for the number of products ordered for each city and country using the RANK and PARTITION BY functions

+-- In order to eliminate the number of decimal places, the ROUND function was used to make the data cleaner and more presentable and the orderedquantity column needed to be changed to a numeric value in order to compute the SUM

 -- Joined the temporary table to the products table to get the orderedquantity